go-resty/resty/README.md

     * Gzip - I'm not doing anything here.
 Go does it automatically
   * Well tested client library

-resty tested with Go `v1.3` and above.
+Resty works with `go1.3` and above.

 #### Included Batteries
   * Redirect Policies - see [how to use](#redirect-policy)